 And finally, the one and only archetypal trap card in the deck.
 This card has been around for quite some time and saw use in Magnets way back in the beginning of 2018.
 However, it was only able to banish Rock monsters in that deck.
 Now, we can utilize it to its full potential in the deck it was made for.
 Pulse allows you to banish two cards (Rock-type Monsters, Field Spells, or a combination of the two) to activate one of its three effects.
 The first effect is the best and by far the most utilized: destroy one face-up card on the field, plain and simple.
 I have never seen the second or third effects be utilized until the release of this archetype.
 The second effect allows you to special summon a Rock monster from your graveyard in defense position, which can be very handy to block attacks.
 You can also use this effect during your opponent’s End Phase in order to use another Triamid monster’s effect to filter through and trigger another field spell.
 The third and final effect I have barely used, and I’ve only ever needed to in severely grindy games (upwards of 20 or 30 turns.)
 The third effect allows you to shuffle back up to three field spells and draw one card.
 Keep in mind though that this is after you banish two cards from the graveyard, so you don’t have infinite resources.
 You will deck out slower though, which is great if stall decks ever become relevant again.

-Being a mostly pure deck that benefits off of maximizing its archetypal cards, it's very difficult to fit tech cards into this deck.
-There are limited slots for non-archetypal cards because the deck loses consistency when it can't maximize its resources.
+Being a mostly pure deck that benefits off of maximizing its archetypal cards, it’s very difficult to fit tech cards into this deck.
+There are limited slots for non-archetypal cards because the deck loses consistency when it can’t maximize its resources.
 That being said, the tech choices that we do play need to be very high impact in order to warrant slots in the main deck.
 The least important cards of the archetype that are cuttable in order to make room for techs are Triamid Pulse and Triamid Fortress.
-Pulse, however, is the first card to go because it bricks when you open multiple copies.
-Fortress also bricks in multiple copies, however it is a field spell to use with your monsters at the very least.
-Cutting Pulse down to one or two copies frees up some space in the main deck.
-With Pulse at one, you'll have three main deck slots for techs.
-Let's explore some of those options:
+Fortress, however, is the first card to go because it bricks when you open multiple copies, and you don’t want it in your opening hand.
+Pulse also bricks in multiple copies, however it has much more value than Fortress because it pops cards and resummons monsters from grave turn after turn.
+Cutting Fortress down to one or two copies frees up some space in the main deck.
+Also, since we’re playing Balance, we can freely add more trap cards without throwing off the Balance ratio of our main deck, because as long as we have 7 of each type while playing 21-23 cards, we’re guaranteed to open at least 1 of each.
+Once you hit a new number that is divisible by 3, you need to play that many of each type to guarantee opening at least 1 of each.
+For instance, if we were to bump our main deck count to 24, we would need to play 8 of each.
+A main deck count of 25 or 26 would still need at least 8 of each, but once we hit 27, we would need to play 9 of each, and so on and so forth.
+Here are some tech cards to consider.

 Treacherous Trap Hole: